Reader’s Digest's 5 Top Tips on Equity Release

 3. Considering the alternatives

-There are alternatives to equity release such as selling up and downsizing to a cheaper home.
-Should you choose to meet with a Reader’s Digest equity release adviser, they will talk you through all of the alternatives to equity release which includes exploring your benefits entitlement.
+Equity release might not be your only option when it comes to freeing up some extra cash.
+Over 55’s in the UK are also choosing to sell up and downsize to a cheaper home, or rent out a room in their home in order to make the most of their property.
+Should you choose to meet with a Reader’s Digest equity release adviser, they will talk you through all of the alternatives to equity release, which includes exploring your benefits entitlement.

 4. Take note of the repayment option

 If you have a sufficient income you can opt for an interest and capital repayments plan.
 One year into the plan you can start making repayments of up to 10% per year.
-By making repayments you are helping to keep the interest build up to a minimum which maximises the amount of inheritance you leave to your heirs.
+By making optional monthly repayments you can reduce the build-up of interest on your Lifetime Mortgage loan and maximise the amount of inheritance you leave to your heirs.

 5. Involve family and trusted friends in your decision

 Equity release involves taking money from your property now, which means there will be a reduced estate for your heirs later.
-Even though you can guarantee an inheritance as an option, it’s recommended to involve your heirs and/or trusted friends in your decision as they will be the ones talking to your equity release provider once you pass away.
+Some plans offer the option to ring-fence a portion of your property value as inheritance, which will then be untouched by the lender, however it is recommended to involve your heirs and/or trusted friends in your decision as they will be the ones talking to your equity release provider once you pass away.